majesityreal/CS2340-Team-7/README.md

 # CS2340-Team-7
-A game suite made for Objects & Design class (CS 2340).
+A game suite made for Objects & Design class (CS 2340) during the Summer of 2022.
 We're learning the principles of Software Engineering and best design principles and then putting them into practice with this project.

 <h1>Group Members:</h1>
 <p><b>